 - Your date of birth

 - The name and room number(s) of any child(ren) you have at GPS in 2019

 - A brief reason for the DCSI clearance, i.e. sports coaching, assisting on excursions, helping in the canteen, helping with children in the classroom etc. One or two brief reasons are sufficient, even if you intend to volunteer in more than 1 or 2 ways.

 Please e-mail Trea at:- Trea.HentySmith767@schools.sa.edu.au

 Anthony Fischer at:- Anthony.Fischer182@schools.sa.edu.au

 Once Trea or Anthony enter those 6 pieces of information for you, you’ll get an e-mail asking you to continue the process yourself online.
 Once you complete your sections and submit the DCSI application, most applications take 3 to 5 weeks, although occasionally they can take less or more time than that.
-The school will pay the costs of the clearance.
+There is no cost to volunteers for a Volunteer DCSI clearance check..

 Step 5: If you would prefer to complete the Responding to Abuse and Neglect Education and Care

 (RAN-EC) course for volunteers online, please go to the Department of Education website at https://www.education.sa.gov.au/working-us/responding-abuse-and-neglect-training/ran-ec-courses-volunteers